Javascript Menu by Deluxe-Menu.com

 LV Logo La Verne, University of was founded by members of the Church of the Brethren under the name of Lordsburg College in 1891.
 The Church of the Brethren Pacific Southwest District (California - Arizona) took over the administration of the school in 1908, and both the name of the town and the college were changed to La Verne in 1917.
 First known as La Verne College, accreditation was received by the California Board of Education in 1927, and administrative control was transferred in 1933 to an independent board of trustees.
 Following accreditation by the Western College Association in 1955, the school engaged in a vigorous program of innovation during the 1960s with new major program's of study being introduced, such as, the introduction of off-campus degree programs in 1969, addition of a law school in 1970, and the American Armenian International College in 1976, plus a name change in 1977 to the University of La Verne.
 It is a co-educational institution with an enrollment near 1,400.

-MC Logo Manchester College was incorporated from the former Roanoke Classical Seminary founded in 1860 by members of the United Brethren Church in Roanoke, Indiana.
+MU Logo Manchester University was incorporated from the former Roanoke Classical Seminary founded in 1860 by members of the United Brethren Church in Roanoke, Indiana.
 It was moved to North Manchester, Indiana, in 1889, and acquired by the Church of the Brethren in 1902.
 It was first incorporated as the College and Bible School in 1895.
 Presently it is governed by a board of trustees, some of whose members are elected by various Church of the Brethren districts.
 Accreditation was received by the State of Indiana in 1932.
 Manchester was the first Brethren affiliated college to offer a Peace Studies program in 1948.
 It is a co-educational institution with an enrollment near 1,100.

 MC Logo McPherson College was founded in August of 1887, and opened for classes the following year on September 5, 1888.
 It was the first of the Brethren affiliated colleges to include a biblical studies program as apart of its origination, and the first to request a direct relationship with the Church of the Brethren.
 McPherson has a strong agricultural department that was strengthened by the acquisition of a one hundred fifty acre farm in 1909.
 Accreditation was then received in 1921 from the North Central Association of Colleges.
 Presently, a board of trustees includes some Brethren from the surrounding church districts.
 Since it is the only Brethren affiliated institution in the mid-west, McPherson serves a wider geographic region than the other five colleges, with a prospective area of coverage from the Pacific coast to the Mississippi River, and from Canada to Mexico.
 It is a co-educational institution with an enrollment near 500.